KnapsackPro/docs.knapsackpro.com/_posts/2018-11-17-run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes.md

 ## Run Cypress tests with Knapsack Pro Queue Mode

 To start running your tests faster you can add to your project the <i>@knapsack-pro/cypress</i> package.
 It works with many CI providers out of the box.
-Here you can find [detailed readme](https://docs.knapsackpro.com/cypress/guide/).
+Here you can find the [installation guide](https://docs.knapsackpro.com/cypress/guide/).

 Basically, we will run a single command on all parallel CI nodes and [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes) will take care of running your tests fast.